ScratchAddons/website-v2/content/addons/middle-click-popup.md

 - When a result is highlighted, you can press tab to autocomplete your search to that block.
 - The popup can insert multiple nested blocks at the same time, by typing something like "move my variable + 10 steps".
 - For mathematical blocks, the order of operations applies by default, but you can use brackets to change the order.
 - You can surround text in double quotes to force the searcher not to turn your text into blocks.
-This is useful for sitruations like trying to say the text "x position" instead of the variable `x position`, where you could type say "x position".
+This is useful for situations like trying to say the text "x position" instead of the variable `x position`, where you could type say "x position".

 ## Settings